• Skip to primary navigation

 Lo Mein (Stir-Fried Noodles)

-• Peanut Oil - 1 ½ tablespoons of peanut oil, or your preferred cooking oil.
+• Coconut Oil - 1 ½ tablespoons of coconut oil, you also can use peanut oil or your preferred cooking oil.

 • White Onion - ¼ cup of white onion sliced thin, or use yellow onion.